ansleyr8/SewerSense/README.md

 ## **AI-Powered Flood Risk Management & Sewer System Analysis**

 ### **Overview**
 SewerSense is an AI-driven platform designed to enhance flood risk prediction and optimize sewer system management.
 It integrates **IBM Watson Assistant**, **GIS mapping**, and **real-time weather data** to provide actionable insights for both civic authorities and the public.
 The platform enables users to monitor sewer conditions, submit complaints, and receive AI-powered responses for effective risk mitigation.
+The UI/UX was designed in Figma, featuring high-fidelity wireframes, a responsive layout, and a clean, minimalist interface.
+A consistent design system was developed using a neutral color palette with accent tones for alerts, accessible typography for readability, and component-based layouts optimized for usability and scalability.

 #### **Demo**
 [My Website Design Demo.pdf](https://github.com/user-attachments/files/20700233/My.Website.Design.Demo.pdf)